A beer from wastewater is produced in Germany to counteract climate change

 The project consists of producing beer with purified wastewater, as well as simple and clean ingredients such as hops and barley malt.
 Jan Karl Nielebock, an expert brewer from Xylem, says: “Our Reuse Brew is created according to all the rules of the German brewing art, and contains, in addition to recycled water, the best ingredients that a craft beer needs.”

 Premiered at the beginning of June, Reuse Brew was only presented at the Water Recovery and Recycling Conference in Berlin.
 Its commercialization is not planned and only 1000 bottles – four hectoliters – were produced for promotional purposes.
 The creation of this beer entails the awareness of the use of water and the importance of recycling it.

 Xylem had previously worked on projects to create beer from wastewater in the United States.
 On the other hand, last summer a Stockholm brewery supported by Carlesberg launched a beer made from recycled sewage water called PU:REST.

 Other Recycling Methods for Producing Beer

-Not only water, which counts as a vital ingredient and whose estimated use is around 3 liters of water per liter of beer can be reused or recycled.
-Yeast is a highly recycled element, specifically by commercial breweries.
+Not only water.
+Water, counts as a vital ingredient and its estimated use is around 3 liters of water per liter of beer.
+And, can be reused or recycled.
+But yeast is a highly recycled element, specifically by commercial breweries.

 Unlike artisanal breweries who comparatively produce in small quantities.
-Mainly this practice is used because they can get vigorous fermentations over and over again, and because it would be prohibitively expensive to buy enough yeast to ferment every batch of commercial size.
+Mainly the use of this practice helps to obtain vigorous fermentations over and over again.
+And because it would be prohibitively expensive to buy enough yeast to ferment every batch of commercial size.
 For their part, artisanal breweries benefit from better production with each yeast transfer after each production.